CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_DesignPattern_iOSFramework.md

 - Platform- and Device-Specific Keys: You can add platform- or device-specific keys using syntax like [key name]-[platform]~[device] (e.g., UISupportedInterfaceOrientations~ipad for iPad orientation settings)

 ## 7. What is the purpose of size classes?
 -  Size Classes categorize devices based on their screen sizes.
 Instead of designing layouts for each individual device, you design for a set of predefined Size Classes.
-This makes your interface adaptable to a wide range of devices with similar characteristics1.
-Essentially, Size Classes help create adaptive user interfaces that work seamlessly across different screen sizes and orientations2.
+This makes your interface adaptable to a wide range of devices with similar characteristics.
+Essentially, Size Classes help create adaptive user interfaces that work seamlessly across different screen sizes and orientations.

 ## 8. What happens when Color or UIColor has values outside 0 to 1?
 - If you set a color component value below 0.0 or above 1.0, it will be automatically clamped to the valid range.